 What do we do?

-The Kogelberg Biosphere Reserve finds local solutions to global problems – by bringing our members together.
+The Kogelberg Biosphere finds local solutions to global problems – by bringing our members together.
 Across the world, humankind has been using natural resources unsustainably, to our own detriment.
 The result is a loss of biodiversity and cultural heritage, risks to water and food security, increased poverty and a changing climate.

 In the Kogelberg we seek to address this, reconciling conservation with sustainable development – to benefit all.
 Through our own activities and the actions of our members, we build towards sustainable and just economies here, while allowing nature to provide the services she offers us sustainably.